Where Do You Find Ideas for Writing?

 - Old books, movies, and TV shows: More often than not, I find something that I thought was my own original idea when I’m reading or watching movies or television.
 But sometimes, I’ll come across a fresh element that would work in one of my stories.
 Sometimes it’s a simple plot device or storytelling technique.
 Other times, it’s a setting, a name, or some detail, like an article of clothing.

-- Pinterest (and other social media sites): The Internet is a dangerous place for writers, with all its temptations and distractions, but it’s also a great place to do research and dig around for writing ideas.
-I love scrolling through images on Pinterest and often come across images that could prompt entire stories.
+- Pinterest (and other social media sites): The Internet is a dangerous place for writers, with all its temptations and distractions that keep us from getting our writing done, but it’s also a great place to do research and dig around for writing ideas.
+I love scrolling through Pinterest and often come across images that could prompt entire stories.

 Sometimes, I pick up ideas from these sources without even realizing it.
 One night, I watched a movie with a treacherous high-ranking military officer as the antagonist.
 A few weeks later, a treacherous high-ranking officer in the military appeared in a story I was writing.
-It wasn’t until a few days later that I realized where I’d gotten the idea.
-Not that it’s original–such characters appear in lots of stories.
+It wasn’t until a few days afterwards that I realized where I’d gotten the idea.
+Not that it’s original — such characters appear in lots of stories.

 Where Do You Get Ideas For Writing?

-Do you use an active or passive approach to searching for writing ideas?
+Do you use an active or passive approach when searching for writing ideas?
 Both?
 Do you keep an idea notebook?
 Have you ever nicked an idea from a book, movie, or TV show without realizing it?
-What are some of the best ideas you’ve gotten from the world around you?
+What are some of the best ideas for writing that you’ve gotten from the world around you?